Siddhartha-machi/django_projects_coursera/README.md

 live app for this project : http://siddharthareddymachi.pythonanywhere.com/

 # AdsList application description
-=> Allows the uers to login with their credential and create new ads or edit their own adds or comment on someone's ads.
+=> Allows the users to login with their credential and create new ads or edit their own adds or comment on someone's ads.
   => Operations on ads is done through filling the respective form provided.
 => Unautenticated users can only view the ads but cannot perform any tasks.